Preventing Water Pollution

 In the late 1980s, state and federal municipal solid waste management regulations were revised to require additional environmental protections, including waste containment (liners and capping systems) and leachate and gas management systems.
 Per the new regulations, older disposal areas are required to be capped to control the amount of stormwater that infiltrates into the waste.

 At the Facility, the existing disposal areas (Cell 1-7) were built prior to the new regulations and therefore, did not include protective liners and leachate collection systems.
 These areas have been closed and capped in accordance with state and federal requirements.
-The currently active Cell 8 disposal area is designed, constructed and operated in accordance with all regulatory requirements, including bottom liners, leachate and gas management systems.
+The Cell 8 disposal area, which was initially constructed in compliance with the newer state and federal regulations, ceased accepting waste in October 2017.
+This disposal area was closed and capped in accordance with state and federal requirements, and began the 30-year post-closure care period in 2019.
+The currently active Cell 9 disposal area is designed, permitted, constructed and operated in accordance with all regulatory requirements, including bottom liners, leachate and landfill gas management systems.

-Historically, groundwater along the eastern boundary of the Facility has been impacted by low levels of landfill-related contaminants.
+Historically, groundwater along the eastern and southern boundaries of the Facility have been impacted by low levels of landfill-related contaminants.
 This is a result of past landfilling in Cells 1-7.
-Although these areas are closed and capped, trace contaminants continue to be present in an underlying shallow groundwater zone.
-Beginning in the mid-1990s the County has implemented a “good neighbor policy” to replace any shallow drinking water well within this area that shows any contamination with new wells that extend to a deeper, unaffected groundwater zone.
+Although these disposal areas are closed and capped, trace contaminants continue to be present in an underlying shallow groundwater zone.
+Beginning in the mid-1990s, the County implemented a “good neighbor policy” to replace any shallow drinking water well within the Facility boundary areas that shows any contamination with new wells that extend to a deeper, unaffected groundwater zone.
 This policy has proven to be an effective way to ensure that our neighbors’ drinking water is protected.

 Preventing Air Pollution